jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 ----------------
 The ExampleProject project uses a GitHub hook for CodeBuild.
 This hook uses an OAuth connection to AWS, so no GitHub credentials are stored in AWS.
 In order to configure this you'll need to go to the CodeBuild page and start the process of creating a build project.
 Follow the directions in [this article](https://www.itonaut.com/2018/06/18/use-github-source-in-aws-codebuild-project-using-aws-cloudformation/) for direction of what you need to do (just the last part of the article).

 **_NOTE_**: Some of the permission grants in this code are beyond what you should grant.
-For example, in order to simplify the build/deploy the grants in the `CrossAccountDeploy.yaml` are very open (`CrossAccountCloudFormationRole` is granted `arn:aws:iam::aws:policy/AdministratorAccess`).
+For example, in order to simplify the build/deploy the grants in the `CrossAccountDeploy.yaml` are very open (`CrossAccount-CloudFormationRole` is granted `arn:aws:iam::aws:policy/AdministratorAccess`).
 You should tighten these permissions to match the permissions you wish to have on your deployment process.